selwynpolit/d9book/book/composer.md

 git diff >file_entity_disable_file_menu_tab.patch
 ```

 Add the patch to the patches section of composer.json.
-Notice below the
-line starting with \"drupal/file_entity\":
+Notice below the line starting with \"drupal/file_entity\" is the local file patch:

 ```json
 "patches": {